🎪

 Hospices de Beaune Wine Auction

 In 1443, the most powerful non-noble man in Europe built a palace for the dying — art historians say out of guilty conscience.
 He commissioned Rogier van der Weyden to paint a Last Judgement so the patients could see it from their beds.
-Comfort and warning, simultaneously, for 519 years.
+Comfort and warning, simultaneously, across nearly six hundred years of hospital tradition — the museum's own framing.
 Every November since 1859, the charity he created auctions wine by candlelight — winner is the last bidder before the flame dies.
 In 2025, one barrel of Pommard sold for €400,000.
 That single hammer price in a covered market in Beaune echoes through wine price lists worldwide.
-The building ran as a hospital until 1971.
+The museum dates the end of activity to the early 1970s and the handover to visiting to 1988; the parent institution says it has taken no patients since the early 1980s.
 The roof tiles, fired three times each, last 300 years.

 A Wine Memories experience · winememories.fi